 The following skill level sets are a guide for evaluating your own level.
-They were developed utilizing both existing guidelines listed by the USAPA on their website (www.usapa.org) and refinements by larger pickleball clubs.
-Members will be rated using the USAPA Skill Assessment Sheets; there are links to these sheets under the TPC Skill Level Ratings section of this website.
+They were developed utilizing both USAPA guidelines (www.usapa.org) and refinements by larger pickleball clubs.
+Members will be rated using the IPTPA Skill Assessment Sheets; there are links to these sheets under the TPC Skill Level Ratings section of this website.

 Newby is a person who has just joined the club and may not be able to hit the ball across the net or return balls, doesn't know the rules of play, scoring, etc. This person probably has not played another racquet sport such as tennis, racquetball, paddle-ball, etc. This person should be encouraged to take the Beginner lessons prior to playing during drop-in.
 The Newbie grouping will only be used during clinics instruction.